Image showing Flexlap, Liquasil's BBA Approved cut edge corrosion treatment

 When maintenance is poor and inspections infrequent, minor issues can develop into severe corrosion, resulting in significant structural damage to the roof.

-We can demonstrate that sealing overlapping roof sheets with sealants and mastics can exacerbate cut edge corrosion.
+We can demonstrate that sealing overlapping roof sheets with sealants and mastics can exacerbate cut edge corrosion in many cases.

-We have many examples where sealant applied to overlapping roof sheet joints has trapped moisture between sheets.
+We have examples where sealant applied to overlapping roof sheet joints seems to have trapped moisture between sheets.

 Edge Peel Of Factory Finish